 (1) Start, operate, zero, and span the H2O FTIR analyzer as would be the case before an emission test.

-(2) Use a CO2 span gas that meets the specifications of paragraph 9.3.3. to this annex and a concentration that is approximately the maximum CO2 concentration expected during emission testing.
+(2) Flow a multi-component span gas that incorporates the target interference species and the specifications included in paragraph 9.3.3. to this annex through the analyzer inlet.
+Use interference span gas concentrations that are at least as high as the maximum expected during testing.

-(3) Introduce the CO2 test gas into the sample system.

-(4) Allow time for the analyzer response to stabilize.
-Stabilisation time may include time to purge the transfer line and to account for analyser response.
+(3) Allow time for the analyzer response to stabilize.
+Stabilisation time may include time to purge the transfer line and to account for analyzer response.

-(5) While the analyzer measures the sample’s concentration, record 30 seconds of sampled data.
+(4) While the analyzer measures the sample’s concentration, record 30 seconds of sampled data.
 Calculate the arithmetic mean of this data.
+When performed with all the gases simultaneously, this is the combined interference.
 The analyzer meets the interference verification if this value is within (0.0 ± 0.4) mmol/mol.

+Interference verification procedures can be performed for individual interference species.
+If the concentration of any interference species used is higher than the maximum levels expected during testing, each observed interference value may be scaled down by multiplying the observed interference value by the ratio of the maximum expected concentration value to the concentration in the span gas.
+The sum of the scaled interference values must meet the tolerance for combined interference.

 A.9.3.
 Emissions test procedure and evaluation